roger2000hk/godbase/maps/README.md

 func TestSuffix(t *testing.T) {
 	// NewSuffix wraps any map
 	// iters only work within slots for hash maps; therefore, the obvious
-	// combination is with one of the ordered maps.
+	// combination is with one of the sorted maps.

 	m := NewSuffix(NewSort(4))